Makayla12345678/WorldBallet/memory-bank/activeContext.md

 ## Current Challenges

-1. **MongoDB Setup**: Need to configure a MongoDB Atlas account and update the connection string in the `.env` file.

-2. **Scraper Reliability**: Current scrapers need testing with live websites to ensure they correctly extract performance data.
+1. **Scraper Reliability**: Current scrapers need testing with live websites to ensure they correctly extract performance data.

-3. **Frontend-Backend Integration**: Need to update the frontend to use the API instead of mock data, with appropriate error handling.
+2. **Frontend-Backend Integration**: Need to update the frontend to use the API instead of mock data, with appropriate error handling.

-4. **Additional Ballet Companies**: Need to develop scrapers for the remaining ballet companies listed in the navigation.
+3. **Additional Ballet Companies**: Need to develop scrapers for the remaining ballet companies listed in the navigation.

 ## Recent Discoveries